kirill-grouchnikov/aurora/docs/theming/skins/overview.md

 )
 ```

-Here is an example of specifying the default color scheme bundle for the [Mariner skin](toneddown.md#mariner):
+Here is an example of specifying the default color tokens bundle for the [Mariner skin](toneddown.md#mariner):

 ```kotlin
 val result = AuroraSkinColors()